vetsin/spring-mvc-showcase/README.md

 Spring MVC Showcase
 -------------------
-Demonstrates the capabilities of the Spring MVC web framework through small, simple examples.
+Demonstrates the capabilities of the Spring MVC web and security frameworks through small, simple examples.
-After reviewing this showcase, you should have a good understanding of what Spring MVC can do and get a feel for how easy it is to use.
+After reviewing this showcase, you should have a good understanding of what Spring MVC and Spring Security can do and get a feel for how easy it is to use.
 Includes project code along with a supporting slideshow and screen cast.

 In this showcase you'll see the following in action: